MINI Countryman hybrid reliability & safety

-In that sense, we’re encouraged by the amount of effort that has gone into the Countryman’s safety.
-Again, it'll have benefitted from the knowledge of BMW, but the five-star performance in official tests is reassuring.
+In that sense, we’re encouraged by the amount of effort that has gone into making the Countryman a seriously safe car.
+Again, it'll have benefitted from the knowledge of BMW, but the five-star performance in official Euro NCAP crash tests is reassuring.

-The MINI Countryman is too new to have been included in our 2018 Driver Power customer satisfaction survey, but it was disappointing to see the MINI hatchback finish well below average.
-It’s particularly a worry, as the two models share a number of engines and other key components.
-It's also a shame that the Countryman PHEV's battery is only covered by the car's standard three year warranty, when many rivals offer a much longer battery warranty.
+It's a shame that the Countryman PHEV's battery is only covered by the car's standard three year warranty, however, especially when you consider that many rivals offer a much longer battery warranty.

 The Countryman achieved the full five-star score in Euro NCAP crash tests, with individual results of 90% for adult occupant protection and 80% for child occupants.